DeDevsClub/hashnode-blog/cm8a2zqv1000409jxclwt2i1t.md

 └── .env.example              # Environment variables template
 ```

+---

-# <mark>Mastra Framework Components</mark>
+# Mastra Framework

-## <mark>Agents: Assistants with Special Abilities</mark>
+## Agents Component

+> **Agents in Mastra are AI-powered entities that leverage LLMs to perform tasks.** These are intelligent entities powered by advanced Large Language Models (LLMs).
+Agents are designed to perform specific tasks with precision and efficiency.
+They can process natural language inputs, make decisions, and execute actions based on the data they receive.

-Agents in Mastra are AI-powered entities that leverage LLMs to perform tasks.
-The starter kit includes a weather agent implementation, which configures agents with: a descriptive name, detailed instructions that guide its behavior, integration with OpenAI's GPT-4o model, and access to the custom weatherTool.
+We include a `weatherAgent` implementation in the starter kit to demonstrate Mastra’s native capabilities.
+You can configure agents with: a descriptive name, detailed instructions that guide its behavior, integration with OpenAI's GPT-4o model, and access to the custom `weatherTool`.

+### SK Agents Implementation

+By leveraging the power of LLMs, these agents can handle a wide range of tasks, from simple queries to complex problem-solving scenarios.
+Developers can define and customize these agents to suit the unique needs of their applications, ensuring that each agent is tailored to perform its designated role effectively.

 ```typescript
 // src/mastra/agents/index.ts